 You can access up-to-the-minute SMFA shuttle information from your mobile device.
 Download the Tufts Mobile app and click "Tufts Shuttles" to be connected to the shuttle's GPS tracker, which provides the shuttle's real-time location.

-For the Fall 2020 semester, masks are required on the shuttle and shuttles will run at 50% capacity to accommodate physical distancing.
+For the Spring 2021 semester, masks are required on the shuttle and shuttles will run at 50% capacity to accommodate physical distancing.
 There will be two shuttles departing Aidekman Arts Center and two shuttles departing 230 Fenway on the hour.

 Looking to be a little more environmentally friendly or just don’t want to deal with traffic?
 You can easily get to SMFA and explore the Boston area via several different modes of public transportation, including on the subway or "T".
 SMFA's 230 The Fenway Building is most easily accessed by either the Museum of Fine Arts stop on the Green Line E Train or by the Ruggles stop on the Orange Line.
 The SMFA Mission Hill Building (160 Saint Alphonsus Street) is most easily accessed by the Longwood Stop on the Green Line E Train or the Roxbury Crossing stop on the Orange Line.